argonne-lcf/CompPerfWorkshop/09_profiling_frameworks/PyTorchProfiler/README.md

         model(inputs)
         prof.step()
 ```
-It has a different [API](https://pytorch.org/docs/stable/profiler.html#torch-profiler).
 In this example, we collect activities on both CPU and GPU.
-Due to `schedule` argument, we can use `torch.profiler.schedule` which with `wait=0` skip no iterations, `warmup=1` start warming up on first, `active=3` record second - fourth iteration, and after (when the trace will become available) `torch.profiler.tensorboard_trace_handler` is called to save a trace.
+Due to `schedule` argument, we can use `torch.profiler.schedule` which with `wait=0` skip no iterations, `warmup=1` start warming up on first, `active=3` record second - fourth iteration, and when the trace becomes available `torch.profiler.tensorboard_trace_handler` is called to save a trace.
 This cycle repeats with the fifth iteration so in our example two traces will be saved.
 After execution, we will have `some_name.pt.trace.json` and `some_name_2.pt.trace.json` traces saved.

 To see traces one has to install [PyTorch profiler TensorBoard Plugin](https://github.com/pytorch/kineto/blob/master/tb_plugin/README.md).
-In order to do it on ThetaGPU you need to copy conda environment first (on ThetaGPU login node):
+To do it on ThetaGPU you need to copy conda environment first (on ThetaGPU login node):
 ```bash
 module load conda/pytorch
 conda activate